Kyagara/rt/README.md

   - Allow downloading videos (maybe using `yt-dlp`) and thumbnails.
   - Search for videos in the feed.
 - Twitch:
-  - Put the seek bar at the end when joining a stream, currently it is some seconds behind when first joining.
   - Button for adding/removing user from the watch page.